pietrobelloni/pietrobelloni.github.io/_pages/about.md

 <img src="/images/deathvalley.jpeg"/> Death Valley, California - May 2022 (pic by me).

-This is the personal website of Pietro Belloni, PhD Student at the Department of Statistical Sciences, University of Padua (Italy).
+This is the personal website of Pietro Belloni.
+Currently, I am a PhD Student at the [Department of Statistical Sciences](https://www.stat.unipd.it/en/), [University of Padua](https://www.unipd.it/en/).

-My research is about epidemiology and medical statistics, especially applied to drug safety, public health and cancer data.
+My research focus on epidemiology and medical statistics, especially applied to drug safety, public health and cancer data.
 I also have fun with projects about data science, data mining, and natural language processing.